Where to Find the Best Images For Your Blog

 A picture is worth 1,000 words.
 A tired cliché, right?
 Perhaps an updated version of this tried-and-true expression in today's content marketing landscape is that the right picture is worth 1,000 words.

-But most small to mid-size companies simply don't have the manpower to employ professional photographers or media specialists as part of their sales and marketing teams, so how should companies attack the notion of incorporating quality images into their content marketing strategies?
-Fortunately, there are a variety of extensive, targeted (by industry or interest) and free online resources to find the right images to supplement your blog or web content.
+But most small to mid-size companies simply don't have the manpower to employ professional photographers or media specialists as part of their sales and content marketing teams, so how should companies attack the notion of incorporating quality images into their content marketing strategies?
+Fortunately, there is a variety of extensive, targeted (by industry or interest) and free online resources to find the right images to supplement your blog or web content.

-Supported in part by Getty Images, Picspree combines the breadth and depth of Getty Images with the functionality, ease of download and retrieval, and royalty-free cost structure to provide a one-stop-shop for stock photo and image sourcing.
-Geared specifically for small business, web development, and sales and marketing professionals, Picspree is a best-in-class resource without the hassle and worry of licensing concerns, sources attribution, or limited library, which makes the resource a must for everyone from the content marketing novice to experienced professional.
+FreeImages, the former Picspree, combines the breadth and depth of Getty Images with the functionality, ease of download and retrieval, and royalty-free cost structure to provide a one-stop shop for stock photo and image sourcing.
+Geared specifically for small businesses, web development, and sales and marketing professionals, FreeImages is a best-in-class resource without the hassle and worry of licensing concerns, sources attribution, or limited library, which makes the resource a must for everyone from the content marketing novice to experienced professional.